Be a good owner: Maintenance is key

 Investing in a pool is serious business, and maintaining the space is critical.
 While the types of pools may vary (in-ground or above ground), there are essential elements to consider.
 Around the pool, this means fencing at least 1.2 metres high, with no more than a 10-centimetre gap between vertical boards — be sure to check with your municipality to confirm local regulations.
 Fencing should have a gate with a childproof latch, and all furniture or planters should be far away from the fence to dissuade people from climbing over the fencing.

 Schedule in a regular check of your pool, reviewing the condition of the pool lining, tiles, and filters.
 Loose or broken tiles may snag swimsuits or hair, while filters can create dangerous suction.
 Check your pool deck for cracked paving or a splinter prone deck.
 Fix any worrisome spots before officially opening the pool for the season.

 Safe storage of pool chemicals is important, as they can be toxic.
 Use a well-ventilated storage shed that can be locked.
-Noodles, floats, and other water toys should be stored at the end of a pool session, as leaving them out may be too tempting for a child to play with.
+Noodles, floats, and other water toys should be stored at the end of a pool session, as leaving them out may be too tempting for a child to play with when no one’s around.
 When closing down the pool, use a strong cover without any rips or holes.
 This can be the first line of defence against an unintentional drowning.
-If you have a kiddie pool in your backyard, make sure to empty it after every use, and overturn it in a secure spot.
-This will prevent unsupervised playtime and unintentional drowning.
+If you have a kiddie pool in your backyard, make sure to empty it after every use, and overturn it in a secure spot to deter unsupervised playtime.